 - In Europe, honey gingerbread was highly valued – they were often taken on long journeys.

 - In Poland, gingerbread was used as a dowry for the bride.

 - Historically, bakers kept their recipes secret and did not share them with anyone, even the amounts of ingredients used.

-How to celebrate
+How to take part

-When is Gingerbread Decorating Day celebrated in 2022?
+When is Gingerbread Decorating Day celebrated in 2023?